-Now that we're less than 5 months away from the Oktoberfest in Central Park and Steuben Day Parade, we wanted to check in with Julie Gilbert, the 2017 Hofbrau National Masskrugstemmen Women's Champion and current US record holder (with an awesome time of 4 minutes, 20 seconds).
-Julie shared her steinholding story, what she's been up to since winning the championship.
+Now that we're less than 5 months away from the Oktoberfest in Central Park and Steuben Day Parade, we wanted to check in with Julie Gilbert, the 2017 Hofbräu National Masskrugstemmen Women's Champion and current US record holder (with an awesome time of 4 minutes, 20 seconds).
+Julie shared her Steinholding story and what she's been up to since winning the championship.
 You can also check out video of Julie's win and also her pre-competition interview from the day of the championship.

 USSA: How did you first get into Masskrugstemmen/Steinholding?